Yagisan/The-Bustling-Valley/README.md

 Several mods seem to behave erratically or not at all with a controller, so the official position is, **No**, it does not.

+## Why am I getting infinite bundle rewards ?

+You have enabled automatic chest collection in the Fishing Assistant.
+Press **F7** to turn it off.

 ## Does this work in multiplayer ?

 Generally speaking this should work in multiplayer via the Internet, LAN, or local split screen mode.
 As with the unmodded game, some events may need to be triggered by the host, and/or each farmhand individually.